Epiforge/Gear/README.md

 var elizabeth = Employee.GetByName("Elizabeth");
 using (var expr = ActiveExpression.Create(e => e.Name.Length, elizabeth))
 {
-    // expr subscribed to PropertyChanged on elizabeth }
+    // expr subscribed to elizabeth's PropertyChanged }
-// expr unsubcribed from PropertyChanged on elizabeth
+// expr unsubcribed from elizabeth's PropertyChanged
 ```

 Active expressions will also try to automatically dispose of disposable objects they create in the course of their evaluation when and where it makes sense.